psyraxaus/Prosim2GSX/to-do/modularization-implementation-phase3.1.md

    - Menu interaction and audio control are now handled by dedicated services
    - Each service has a single responsibility
    - GsxController is simplified and more focused
+   - Clear boundaries between different functionalities

 2. **Enhanced Testability**
    - Services can be tested in isolation
    - Dependencies are explicit and can be mocked
    - Unit tests can be written for each service
+   - Easier to simulate different scenarios

 3. **Better Maintainability**
    - Changes to menu interaction or audio control can be made without affecting other parts of the system
    - Code is more organized and easier to understand
    - New features can be added to specific services without modifying GsxController
+   - Reduced complexity in GsxController

+4. **Improved Error Handling**
+   - More focused error handling in each service
+   - Better isolation of failures
+   - Clearer logging and diagnostics
+   - Easier to recover from specific failures

+## Implementation Considerations

+### Dependencies
+- **CoreAudio**: The GSXAudioService will depend on the CoreAudio library for audio control
+- **Registry Access**: The GSXMenuService will need to access the Windows Registry to find the GSX menu file
+- **SimConnect**: Both services will need access to SimConnect for reading/writing L-vars

+### Error Handling
+- Implement robust error handling in both services
+- Use try-catch blocks for operations that might fail
+- Log exceptions with appropriate context
+- Provide fallback behavior when possible

+### Testing Strategy
+- Create unit tests for each service
+- Test normal operation paths
+- Test error handling paths
+- Test edge cases (e.g., missing registry keys, audio sessions not available)

 ## Next Steps

 After implementing Phase 3.1, we'll proceed with Phase 3.2 to extract state management functionality into a dedicated GSXStateManager service.
+This will further reduce the complexity of the GsxController and improve the overall architecture of the application.